sirish-gambhira/Region-Filling-and-Object-Removal-by-Exemplar-Based-Image-Inpainting/README.md

 ## Code outline

+For the difference between Code1, Code2 refer 6th point of discussion <br>

 AssistedFreehand is used to get the mask, hold the left button to draw, and double click when completed <br>

 Functions:<br>